raspberrypi/documentation/usage/minecraft/README.md

 ## Run

-To run Minecraft double click on the desktop icon or enter `minecraft-pi` in the terminal.
+To run Minecraft double click the desktop icon or enter `minecraft-pi` in the terminal.

 ![](images/mcpi-start.png)